 A deck that is currently on its way to me from the UK is the Bright Future Tarot deck incl.
 Workbook and Journal and I can't wait to do a reading with it.
 The Tower card in the 1st edition is represented as the Twin Towers on 9/11, which could not be more appropriate given the meaning of the Tower card in the original RWS deck.
 The 1st edition is almost sold out and some of the cards, including The Tower card, are different in the 2nd edition.
 If you want to get the 1st edition, contact the store before you buy this deck to check if it is still in stock.
 By default, the 2nd edition is currently shipped.

 Tower card in the Bright Future Tarot (image is from a review on YouTube)

 Other decks that are contemporary versions of the original RWS deck, which I didn't get because the artwork/images don't particularly appeal to me, but which nonetheless deserve to be mentioned so you know what's out there, are:

 * Heaven & Earth Tarot Kit (note: if you like this deck and want to buy it make sure you get the kit.
 Like the Vice Versa tarot, the regular version doesn't have the elaborate guidebook)

 Once you feel you've mastered the images, symbols, and meanings of the traditional RWS enough and you're ready to move on to something more abstract, there are two contemporary decks with silhouettes that are interesting to check out:

-Don't forget that for all the aforementioned decks the traditional RWS meanings still apply, and very often the creator of a deck adds his/her own understanding and interpretation of the cards in their guide as well.
+Don't forget that the RWS meanings also apply to all the other aforementioned tarot decks, and very often the creator of a deck adds his/her own understanding and interpretation of the cards in their guidebook as well.
 When it comes to selecting decks the only thing that really matters is which images and artwork appeal most to YOU.